 Take a Cliffs of Moher boat tour.

-To fully appreciate the grandeur of the cliffs, we recommend booking a boat tour!
-These guided experiences leave from the nearby town of Doolin daily from April to October approximately once an hour.
-The trip duration takes about 45-50 minutes in total.
+To fully appreciate the grandeur of the cliffs, I recommend booking a boat tour!
+These trips take about 45-50 minutes and leave from the nearby town of Doolin daily from April to October.

 How to get to the Cliffs of Moher

-You can travel to the Cliffs of Moher via car, public transportation, bicycle, or by bus on a guided day trip.
-If you’d like detailed directions on getting to the cliffs, click here.
-However, the most popular options are driving or taking a day tour from Dublin, Galway, Limerick, or Cork.
+You can reach the Cliffs of Moher by car, public transportation, bicycle, or guided bus tours.
+For detailed directions, click here.
+The most popular options are driving or taking a day tour from Dublin, Galway, Limerick, or Cork.